What is MPFL Reconstruction

 How much time do I need to take off from work after MPFL surgery?

-Most patients can return to light duty or seated work in 1-2 weeks after medial patellofemoral ligament reconstruction.
-Return to heavy duty work will vary depending on the specific job requirements.
-Your return-to-work willed be based on your specific surgery and specific job factors according to the medial patellofemoral ligament reconstruction protocol.
+Most patients can return to light duty or seated work within 1 to 2 weeks after medial patellofemoral ligament reconstruction.
+Return to physically demanding work will vary depending on specific job requirements.
+The timeline for return to heavy labor is individualized based on the surgery performed and the physical demands of the job.

 What is the difference between MPFL repair and MPFL reconstruction?